spatie/image/docs/usage/saving-images.md

 weight: 2
 ---

-By default calling the `save` method on the `Image`  will apply all manipulations to your original image file.
+By default, calling the `save` method on the `Image`  will apply all manipulations to your original image file.

 ```php
 Image::load('example.jpg')